-The Argentine ant prefers sweets like fruit juices, candy and plant secretions.
-They will tend aphids and scale insects for their “honeydew” – a sweet, sugary secretion that aphids and scale insects produce – much like the way farmers tend cows for milking; it’s estimated that 70 percent of the Argentine ant’s diet comes from these farming activities.
-The Argentine ant will nest near a source of moisture – household plumbing, sinks, potted plants.
+The Argentine ant prefers sweets like fruit juices, candy, and plant secretions.
+They will tend aphids and scale insects for their “honeydew” – a sweet, sugary waste product of aphids and scale insects – much like the way farmers tend cows for milking; it’s estimated that 70 percent of the Argentine ant’s diet comes from these farming activities.
+Argentine ants will build their nests near a source of moisture – household plumbing, sinks, potted plants.
 Workers follow routine trails while seeking food, and may be accompanied by winged queens.
 These ground-nesting ants may nest as deeply as 24 feet, and will forage for food up to 200 feet from their nests.
-These ants will make use of tree branches and even utility lines to travel.
+They will make use of tree branches and even utility lines to travel.
 One difference between Argentine ants and other ant species is that Argentine ants will combine into massive supercolonies, sometimes hundreds of miles long (one Argentine supercolony stretches from San Francisco to San Diego), rather than launch into wars between different ant colonies, making these six-legged pests the urbanized ant of the future.
 Wherever Argentine ants are introduced, they quickly become the dominant ant species, not because they’re stronger warriors – although they do a pretty good job taking out fire ant and carpenter ant colonies – but because they’re better organized and can get along with each other.

 Latin Name: Linepithema humile, formerly Iridomyrmex humilis